 The one place you can walk freely in Costa Rica is along the beach outside the national parks.
 All coastline is public property and there are dozens of places where you can walk 20 kilometers along the beach before cliffs or large rivers force you to retreat.
 The Free Things to Do page suggests a couple of other walks you might want to try.

-We’ve done quite a bit of camping over the decades but not nearly as much as we thought we would when we first visited.
-It turns out it’s kinda hot, humid and buggy to camp in Costa Rica.
+We’ve done quite a bit of camping in Costa Rica over the past 25 years but not nearly as much as we planned at first.

 There are some beaches outside the national parks that you can reach by 4WD and pitch a tent.
-There are no facilities so bring sufficient drinking water and a toilet.
-For the most part camping is in designated (paid) campgrounds.
+There are no facilities so bring sufficient drinking water and your own toilet.

 Theoretically there’s tons of free parking in Costa Rica.